top of page

 • Natural Light Matters: Limewash plays beautifully with sunlight.
 Expect it to shift in tone and texture throughout the day.

 • Patina Over Time: One of the charms of limewash is that it changes subtly as it ages.
-Embrace the imperfections!

 Why DIY Limewash?